The Survivor (Star Trek: The Animated Series): Production

-"The Survivor" is writer James Schmerer's only credit in the Star Trek franchise, whose other genre work consisted of two episodes of the television series Wonder Woman as well as a single episode of Buck Rodgers.
+"The Survivor" is writer James Schmerer's only credit in the Star Trek franchise; his other genre work consisted of two episodes of the television series Wonder Woman as well as a single episode of Buck Rodgers.
 He was better known for his work on soap operas such as General Hospital and Another World.
 He pitched stories for Star Trek: The Animated Series on the basis that the show targeted an adult audience similar to Star Trek: The Original Series and not children.
 He knew it was going to be broadcast on Saturday mornings, but would be unhampered by restrictions on live-action television.
 He later said "that was one of the reasons why I took it, because I'm not an animated writer...
 I had written a couple of animated shows through the years, and it was like pulling teeth."
 He explained that he wrote the script for "The Survivor" as if it was a live-action story; it was originally known as "The Chameleon".
 The title was eventually changed in order to preserve the plot point as a surprise for the viewer.

 He had known producer D.C.
-Fontana for several years, and pitched his story directly to her.
+Fontana for several years and pitched his story directly to her.
 In turn, she relayed it to the franchise creator Gene Roddenberry, who called Schmerer back for a meeting.
 Together they re-wrote the story during the meeting to make it fit within the 30-minute-long animated episode.
 Schmerer explained that Roddenberry appreciated the idea of an alien pretending to be other characters, and that The Animated Series could easily show the shapeshifter undergo the various changes in the episode.
 The design of the Vendorian had been described by Schmerer in the script, but was changed to the squid-like design by the animators, a change that Schmerer described as "neat" and "clever".
-In the original outline, the Vendorian didn't assume the role of Kirk.
+In the original outline, the Vendorian did not assume the role of Kirk.
 Added by Roddenberry, Schmerer did not agree with the change.
 Roddenberry and Schmerer argued about the point, with Roddenberry saying that Kirk was the star of the series while Schmerer wanted it to be different as he was concerned that its plot would appear too similar to the events of "Whom Gods Destroy" where Garth of Izar changes his appearance to become Kirk.

-Casting

-Ted Knight did uncredited voice acting for the character Carter Winston.